eirikb/portable-rust/README.md

 sh hello
 ```

+This build supports:

+* Windows x86_64
+* Mac x86_64
+* Linux x86_64
+* Linux ARMv7 (added to prove it can support other architecture targets)

 ### Why

 For glory!
 Nice for distributing a single file without installer.
 Say a simple web server.

+> This hack isn't strictly related to Rust!

+True, it would work on any binaries built for multiple platforms.
+However, building might be a requirement, especially when dealing with directories.

 ### Windows